WEST COAST METAL DETECTOR CLUB INC. PERTH WESTERN AUSTRA

 Club Field Days - are held a few times throughout the year.
 We may visit historical sites, campsites, beaches etc. We may hold a workshop to help members get the most of their machine by sharing knowledge, using their detector under supervision, discussion and demonstration.

-A few Treasure Hunt weekends are generally organised each year.
+Treasure Hunt weekends - are held a few times generally each year.
 After an overnight camp, treasure hunts are held with prizes awarded.

-Annual Prospecting Trip - to the goldfields are held each Easter.
-Members provide their own camping style accommodation, food, cooking arrangements etc. Apart from prospecting, a treasure hunt, campfires, competitions and other activities are organised.
-This is much a social event as metal detecting.
+Annual Prospecting Trip's - to the goldfields are held each Easter.
+This is our main trip where members provide their own camping style accommodation, food, cooking arrangements etc. Apart from prospecting, treasure hunt, campfires, competitions and other activities are organised.
+This is as much a social event as metal detecting.
+We usually have a further Trip later in the year which is more casual and lower key.

 Membership

-If you are interested in becoming a member of the West Coast Metal Detecting Club, click on the following link to find a Membership Form which you can print out and fill in:
+If you are interested in becoming a member of the West Coast Metal Detecting Club, click on the following download for a Membership Form which you can print out and complete:

 $60.00 per year - Singles